Improving SMOTE via Fusing Conditional VAE for Data-adaptive Noise Filtering: Introduction

 The advent of effective dimensionality reduction and generative model learning for high-dimensional data has facilitated easier generation of data belonging to the minor class, leading to a significant expansion beyond conventional oversampling methods.
 Some of these techniques employ neural networks to enhance the oversampling performance \citep{Liu2018DeepDF, Dablain2021DeepSMOTEFD, shin2022adanoise}.
 Additionally, deep learning approaches efficiently augment unstructured datasets such as image and text \citep{tian2021re, dablain2023efficient}.
 These techniques leverage the power of deep neural networks to generate synthetic samples that are more representative of the minor class, improving the performance of models on image and text classification tasks.

 Accordingly, deep generative models (DGMs), such as Variational AutoEncoders (VAEs) \citep{kingma2013auto} and Generative Adversarial Networks (GANs) \citep{goodfellow2014generative}, are adapted to oversampling.
 Specifically, the VAE maps high-dimensional data into a lower-dimensional latent space by feature extraction.
 These approaches effectively encode the underlying characteristics of imbalanced datasets by utilizing the latent space \citep{Dai2019GenerativeOW, fajardo2021oversampling}.
 However, \cite{Camino2020OversamplingTD} claims that oversampling based on DGMs does not yield substantial improvements over SMOTE, particularly in tabular datasets.
 They conjecture the limitation of DGM-based oversampling techniques is attributed to the inaccurate estimation of the density function in an imbalanced dataset.
 They raise doubts about whether learning the distribution of the major class would significantly contribute to identifying the distribution of the minor class.
-Motivated by the empirical evidence of \cite{Camino2020OversamplingTD}, we investigate the pattern of the augmented samples of DGMs with the Escherichia coli dataset \citep{misc_ecoli_39} to understand why the DGMs often fail to improve the prediction model.
+Motivated by the empirical evidence of \cite{Camino2020OversamplingTD}, we investigate the pattern of the augmented samples of DGMs with the Escherichia coli dataset (also known as \texttt{ecoli} dataset) \citep{misc_ecoli_39} to understand why the DGMs often fail to improve the prediction model.

 First, we visualize the latent space obtained by typical DGMs, the conditional VAE, and the Autoencoder (AE)-based DDHS \citep{Liu2022LearningFI}.
 Figure \ref{fig:motiv} displays observations on the trained latent space.
-The observations are labeled as easy-major, hard-major, easy-minor, and hard-minor classes according to their classification difficulty and class majority.
-The classification difficulty is quantified as a local misclassification error obtained by the K-nearest neighbor algorithm.
+The observations are labeled as easy-major, hard-major, easy-minor, and hard-minor classes according to their classification difficulty and the class majority.
+The classification difficulty is quantified as a local misclassification error obtained by the K-nearest neighbor algorithm (for more detailed descriptions, refer to Section \ref{sec:vae}).
 We can see that the minority samples are overlapped with the major samples in the latent space.
 In addition, Figure \ref{fig:motiv} shows that the embedding latent space is unlikely to contain the information of the classification difficulty.
 Thus, SMOTE or neighborhood sampling methods often learn a distribution of major samples as that of minority samples.